vbelz/dashboard/README.md

 Now, if to access it through a web browser, you would need to create a AWS EC2 (Amazon Elastic Compute Cloud ) instance.

-You can follow step by step instructions [https://docs.aws.amazon.com/fr_fr/efs/latest/ug/gs-step-one-create-ec2-resources.html] (https://docs.aws.amazon.com/fr_fr/efs/latest/ug/gs-step-one-create-ec2-resources.html)
+You can follow step by step instructions [AWS EC2 instructions](https://docs.aws.amazon.com/fr_fr/efs/latest/ug/gs-step-one-create-ec2-resources.html)

 I personally used free tier version with linux operating system.